 You’ll want your batteries to be as close as possible to your controller and inverter, as well as the solar panels themselves.
 The cables you will use to connect these various components will most likely be made of copper.
 They will also be thick so that they can move a large current safely without overheating.
 That all adds up to increased cost for every foot further away that your batteries are from the rest of the system.
 In short, keep your cables as short as possible.

-There are no doubt more questions to be asking yourself before you roll up your sleeves on an off-grid solar build, but these five are a solid start to get the ball rolling.
+There is no doubt more questions to be asking yourself before you roll up your sleeves on an off-grid solar build, but these five are a solid start to get the ball rolling.
 Take your time to think through each piece carefully and it will pay off nicely down the road.
 And remember, others before you have taken this leap!
-Do your research, reach out to people with experience, be patient and you can do this!
+Do your research, reach out to people with experience, be patient, and you can do this!

 Do you have any experience in building an off-grid solar power system?
 Let us know in the comments section below!

 Editor’s Note: This post was originally published on February 4, 2017, and has been updated for quality and relevancy.